-Cycling will not give you a bigger butt, but it may give you a more shapely one.
+Cycling will not give you a bigger butt, but it may give you a more shapely one due to its cardio and muscle-building benefits.
 Cycling works your legs and glutes, especially when you are climbing, but it is does not last long enough or provide enough resistance to build big muscles.

 Cycling is often seen as a form of high-intensity training, especially if you are taking an indoor cycling class or cycling outdoors on hilly terrain.
-The up-and-down, interval-like ride is the most efficient form of cardio in terms of burning fat and speeding up your metabolism.
+The up-and-down interval-like ride is the most efficient form of cardio in terms of burning fat and speeding up your metabolism.
 While your muscles have to work harder during the course of your ride, the difference you see will be in terms of fat loss rather than muscle gains.

 Unfortunately, cycling does not place enough load on your glutes to cause hypertrophy, or muscle growth.
 In fact, too much cardio can actually hamper muscle gains by slowing recovery and burning up calories that your body needs to build muscle.

 When cycling, climbing is the time when you will feel your butt kick into high gear.
 Your legs need to access their power to push you up the hill.
 Yet most climbs only last a matter of minutes, which is not near long enough to build big, bulky butt muscles.
 While climbing will make your legs and butt stronger, strength doesn't always come across in size.

 Read More: The Benefits of Cycling on Hills